Islam and Mormonism: Washing

 Muslims are commanded in the Quran to purify themselves prior to prayer by engaging in a ritual of washing known as Wudu.
-Although there are a few slight differences between the specifics of the Sunni and Shi'ite practice, Wudu always involves using clean water to wash the hands, teeth, mouth, nose, ears, face and neck, the arms up to the elbows, the feet up to the ankles, and running a wet hand over one's hair (called Masah).
+Although there are a few slight differences between the specifics of the Sunni and Shi'ite practice, Wudu always involves using clean water to wash the hands, mouth, nose, face, the arms up to the elbows, the feet up to the ankles, and wiping the head and ears with wet hands (called Masah).
 This must be done prior to each performance of Salat, the five-times-daily ritual prayers required of all Muslims, and must also be done prior to other ritual prayers.
 Those who have been able to preserve their ritual cleanliness according to Islamic rules are not required to perform Wudu, but are encouraged to do so nonetheless.
 This washing is accompanied by specified prayers and a sincere intention to perform Wudu in the heart.

-For those adult Muslims who have had sexual intercourse or any sexual discharge (e.g. of semen),Sharh as-Sunnah by al-Baghawi, vol 2., pg.
-9 or who have completed the menstrual cycleMajmoo' Fataawa Ibn 'Uthaymeen by Muhammad ibn Saalih al-Uthaymeen, vol. 11 pg.
-318-319 or given birth, the performance of ghusl is prescribed, replacing Wudu for that particular instance.
+For those adult Muslims who have had sexual intercourse or any sexual discharge (e.g. of semen), or who have completed the menstrual cycle or given birth, the performance of ghusl is prescribed, replacing Wudu for that particular instance.
 In Ghusl, one bathes the entire body from head to foot, leaving none of it unwashed, again with sincere intention and prayers.
-Islam also recommends (i.e. it is mustahab) performance of the full ablution before the FridayMajmoo' Fataawa wa Maqaalaat Mutanawwi'ah li Samaahat by Shaykh Abd al-Aziz ibn Baaz, part 12, pg.
-404 and Eid prayers, before entering the ehram, in preparation for hajj, after having lost consciousness, and after formally converting to Islam.
+Islam also recommends (i.e. it is mustahab) performance of the full ablution before the Friday and Eid prayers, before entering the ehram, in preparation for hajj, after having lost consciousness, and after formally converting to Islam.